Jester-Head/Jester-Head/README.md

 ## 🚀 Current Activities
 - 🎓 Working on my master's in data analytics.
-- 📊 Gathering and labeling data for an NLP project.
+- 📊 Gathering and labeling data for an NLP project (See [Azeroth-Talks](https://github.com/Jester-Head/Azeroth-Talks)).

 ## 🏆 Achievements & Certifications
 - CompTIA Project+ Certification